BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

 <img class='snap' src='https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/mom_with_root_.jpg'/>
 <img class='snap' src='https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/pen_step4_.jpg'/>

 Next I made the door of the pen.
 The idea was to have it fit where the screen ussually fits so the window could still close when it rains, snows, etc. Or we could also close it if we didn't want minion outside for whatever reason.
+I also made a small ramp so minion can climb up and down from the window.
+The ramp also doubles as a tiny dog house so minion can have some shade on hot days.

 <div>
   <video class='snap' width="200" height="360" autoplay loop muted><source src="https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/pen_jigsaw.mp4" type="video/mp4"/></video>